Isis Helps Terri Garr

 The song-lyrics are about this mountain.
 But the snow isn't snow: it WAS animals!
 Snowshoe Hares, flocking to a salt lick.

-A chorus line of weird little hammery creatures, with tiny bodies and long spidery legs, dance around us, dressed in flat draping paisley banners, like the banners on Tudor trumpets.
+A chorus line of weird little hammerheaded creatures with wideset eyes, tiny bodies and long lanky legs, dance around us, dressed in flat draping paisley banners, like the banners on Tudor trumpets.

 All the animal people start to dance...